Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Vitamin B3

-Niacin, or vitamin B3, is important for maintaining normal mucous membranes and skin, also helping to reduce tiredness and fatigue.
-Niacin is found in many foods, however, Niacin found in meat is easier for the body to absorb than from plants.
-Your body can produce vitamin B3 from the amino acid tryptophan, which is found in soya beans and peas.
+Niacin is found in many foods; however, the niacin from plants is utilised somewhat less effectively by the body than that from meat.
+Your body is able to produce vitamin B3 from the amino acid tryptophan, which is found in soya beans or peas.

 Vitamin B5